manuelkiessling/php-ai-tool-bridge/README.md

 You will probably prompt the AI assistant along the lines of "You are a friendly and helpful shopping assistant that informs the user about our product catalog..." and so on.

 However, you cannot add your whole product catalog to the prompt.
-Thus, when your user asks the AI to "tell me about some kitchen helpers on offer", you need to identify that at this point in the conversation, the AI needs information from your ecommerce backend systems (e.g. by making a request to your Product Search API with query "kitchen helpers"), and you need to provide the resulting information back to the AI assistant, which can then summarize the product information for the user.
+Thus, when your user asks the AI to "tell me about some kitchen helpers on offer", you need to identify that at this point in the conversation, the AI needs information from your ecommerce backend systems (e.g. by making a request to your Product Search API with query "kitchen helpers"), you need to rerieve this information for the AI, and you need to provide the resulting information back to the AI assistant, which can then summarize the product information for the user.

 The AI knows best when it is time to retrieve these information from the external world.
 Because making your own code listen to the conversation and having it guess when it is time to make the Product Search API call is complex and error prone, and makes the idea of using a powerful AI a bit pointless.